KDE/documentation-develop-kde-org/source/layout/alignment.rst

 -------

-One of the most important aspects of presentation is *alignment* and *placement* of controls.
+One of the most important aspects of presentation is *alignment* and *placement* of objects.
 Its theoretical foundation is based on Gestalt psychology.
 Human perception tends to order experience in a manner that is regular, orderly, symmetric, and simple.
 Visual impression is generated to an emergent whole based on several principles, called